ekonda/kutana/docs/index.rst

 `"DONE"`.
 If callback returns `"DONE"`, update is considered processed and is dropped.

 Callbacks has priorities.
-It's just a number, but in order to not get lost in priorities it is highly recommended to use default priority - 400.
+It's just a number, but to not get lost in priorities it is highly recommended to use default priority - 400.
 It you need to run your callback earlier, you can register your callback with `early=True` argument.
 This will increase priority by 200, so it will be called before most of usual callbacks.

 Executers can use plugins.
-Plugins contains logically grouped callbacks with orbitrary data like plugins's name, description etc. Plugins register their callbacks in executor, and executer register callbacks in kutana.
+Plugins contains logically grouped callbacks with arbitrary data like plugins's name, description etc. Plugins register their callbacks in executor, and executor register callbacks in kutana.
 Plugins' callbacks can return None (implicitly or explicitly) or `"DONE"` to mark update as processed.